lolaedun/lolaedun/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: Instagram
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I'm Russian, Italian and Nigerian but have been living in the UK for over 20 years.
+I speak Fluent Italian and know a few Russian and French sentences.

 <h3> 🛠 &nbsp;Tech Stack</h3>